system-linux/FazJammer/README.md

 2. **Solder the Components to the Board:** Source the required components using the Bill of Materials found in the project documents and solder each part according to the schematic.
 3. **Install libraries**: Use **Library Manager** in Arduino IDE to install the required libraries.
 4. **Upload the code**: Open `jammer.ino` in Arduino IDE and upload it to your ESP8266 board.
 5. **Print the Case**: Use the provided STEP or STL files to print the case and assemble with two M3x12 hex bolts.
+Use the pin spacer part to prevent sharp pins poking your battery.
+Edit the bottom case part according to your needs, it is designed for a 82 x 50 x 6 mm battery for my case.
 7. **Power up the device**: Switch the device on using the DIP switch and use the push button to switch modes.

 ## Usage